jechtom/config-compare/README.md

-# WIP tool - Config Comparer
+# Config Comparer

-This is work in progress tool.
-It can combine JSON configuration files (for example: `appsettings.json` and `appsettings.Production.json`) and compare it.
+This tool can compare combined JSON configuration files (for example: `appsettings.json` and `appsettings.Production.json`).